 We operate by residential camp industry standards which state that no child or person with head lice can remain on site at camp.
 We will provide a discrete and thorough head check for all campers on check-in day.
 Campers with evidence of head lice (including live lice or nits) at check-in will be asked to leave camp to complete a treatment and will be welcome to return once entirely free of head lice, as determined by the camp Health Team.

 Waterfront safety is a top priority at camp.
 Our Red Cross certified waterfront director is on site 24 hours a day and works directly with the lifeguarding team to provide leadership and guidance.
 All of our lifeguards are Red Cross certified and practice in service training and drills regularly.
 The majority of Camp Hochelaga’s lifeguards are certified on site by the Camp Director who is a Red Cross certified Lifeguard Instructor.
 At Camp Hochelaga we divide our waterfront into separate swim zones and require that all campers take a swim test before they may enter the water.
 We also offer swim lessons free of cost for campers at any swim level.

 We are always excited to talk about camp with you via phone or email.
-Please call our email our office anytime to talk with our Camp Director, Hannah Bogard, or our Assistant Director, Hope Wooten.
+Please call our email our office anytime to talk with our Camp Director or our Assistant Director.
 They can answer any questions you might have and provide more information about any aspect of camp.

 Camp Hochelaga’s staff are always happy to answer questions and talk further about camp, but we recognize that it can also be very helpful to connect directly with another camp family.
 The Family Ambassador Program connects new Hochelaga families with a family in your area who has been coming to camp for a number of years.
-Once camp makes the initial connection, families are welcome to connect by phone, email or in person to get a direct family perspective on the camp experience.
+Once camp makes the initial connection, families are welcome to connect by phone or email to get a direct family perspective on the camp experience.